Explore your world at Audubon Discovery Camp!

 Our goal is for campers to gain a better understanding of their role in the natural world by using their senses and exploring with mind and body.

-Your child will be placed in an age appropriate game of no more than ten campers each led by a Lead Counselor and a Counselor in Training.
+Your child will be placed in an age appropriate group of no more than ten campers each led by a Lead Counselor and a Counselor in Training.
 An onsite camp director will also be present to oversee camp and ensure a safe and happy camp environment.

 Camper safety is the first priority.
 Staff are trained in first aid and CPR prior to the start of camp.